 For versatility over a kitchen layout, opt for freestanding units.
 Whether you need to create extra space for entertaining or simply fancy a new look every now and again, this unfitted Milton Oak kitchen island, £1,700, and Milton Oak drinks cabinet, £1,400, both from Laura Ashley, have a chunky real wood design perfect for an old farmhouse.

-A mixture of stand-alone appliances and just two freestanding units help keep this kitchen feeling spacious, the homeowners cleverly created extra storage by converting a cupboard into a larder and choosing multifunctional bench box.
+A mixture of stand-alone appliances and just two freestanding units helps create an open-plan kitchen that feels spacious; the homeowners cleverly created extra storage by converting a cupboard into a larder and choosing multi-functional bench box.

 Whether it be cherished heirlooms or time-worn flea market finds, opting for a mix of antique and vintage wooden furniture will help create a warm, homely feel reminiscent of a traditional farmhouse kitchen.